List of Southern California transit agencies: Long Beach Transit

+Hollywood Bowl Shuttle

+The Hollywood Bowl operates 18 bus routes that serve the Hollywood bowl from park and ride lots within Los Angeles County The routes, which operate under the name Bowl Shuttle, are free for Metrolink riders from the Downtown Burbank Metrolink station and the LA Metro B Line Hollywood/Highland Station.

+Los Angeles Metro

+The Los Angeles County Metropolitan Transportation Authority, branded as Metro, operates bus, light rail, heavy rail and bus rapid transit services in Los Angeles County.
+It also provides funding and directs planning for rail and freeway projects within Los Angeles County, funding 27 local transit agencies as well as paratransit services.

+Municipal Operators in Los Angeles County

 Alhambra Community Transit

-The city of Alhambra operates two transit routes with the ACT system.
+Alhambra operates two transit routes with the ACT system.
 The Green Line runs as a city loop, with Valley Blvd and Main St as the key arteries of travel.
 This route runs six days per week in both a clockwise and counterclockwise direction.
-The Blue Line runs on weekdays from the Alhambra Civic Center to California State University, Los Angeles and the Cal State MetroLink Station.
+The Blue Line runs on weekdays from the Alhambra Civic Center to California State University, Los Angeles and its associated Metro Busway and Metrolink station.

-Antelope Valley Transit Authority

-Antelope Valley Transit Authority is the local transit agency serving the cities of Palmdale, Lancaster and Northern Los Angeles.
-It also provides commuter express service between the Antelope Valley and Downtown Los Angeles, the San Fernando Valley or the Century City/Westwood/UCLA area.

 Arcadia Transit

-The city of Arcadia operates fixed route and curb-to-curb service that is open to the general public and travels around the city limits.
-Connects with the Metro L Line (Gold) at the Arcadia Station and serves The Shops at Santa Anita and LA County Arboretum.
+Arcadia operates fixed route and curb-to-curb service that is open to the general public and travels around the city limits.
+Connects with the Metro A line at the Arcadia Station and serves The Shops at Santa Anita and the LA County Arboretum.

-Atascadero Transit
+Artesia Transit

-Since 1979, the city of Atascadero has provided dial-a-ride service.
-Over the last decade, this has been complemented by one fixed route, the North County Shuttle.
-Six days per week, this line connects Atascadero, Paso Robles and Cuesta College.
+Artesia operates one free bus route that operates Tuesday through Saturday within city limits.

 Baldwin Park Transit

-Three routes provide local transportation in Baldwin Park.
-The City Shuttle provides a clockwise loop through the suburb seven days per week.
-On weekdays, the Teal Line and Pumpkin Line let residents access the Metrolink Station, avoiding costly parking fees.
-The Teal Line runs through northern areas of the city; the Pumpkin line runs through southern portions.
+Two routes provide local transportation in Baldwin Park.
+The primary shuttle routes are the Teal Line and Pumpkin Line.
+The Teal Line operates in a clockwise loop through the suburb, while the Pumpkin Line operates a very similar loop in a counterclockwise direction.
+Both routes operate seven days per week.